The Best Summer Day Trips Near Greenville, SC

 Distance from Greenville: 2.5 hours

-You’ll find hiking, interactive exhibits, gardens, and wetlands habitats at the Chattahoochee Nature Center just outside of Atlanta.
+You’ll find hiking, interactive exhibits, gardens, and wetland habitats at the Chattahoochee Nature Center just outside of Atlanta.

 Carolina Raptor Center